PgBouncer connection pooler in a PostgreSQL cluster

 - Open the cluster page → Settings tab.

-- In the Connection Pooler block, click Edit and change the pool size.
+- In the Connection pooler block, click Edit and change the pool size.

 - Click Save.